 Bill Williams Indicators

 Bill Williams was a legendary commodity trader in the 20th Century who later became a famed author and educator on trading aspects, such as technical analysis, psychology and chaos theory.
 He developed his own proprietary indicators that analysed price elements such as trend, momentum and volume.
 So popular are his indicators that MT4 has a dedicated tab to access them.
 Bill Williams indicators include Alligator, Accelerator Oscillator, Awesome Oscillator, Fractals, Gator Oscillator and the Market Facilitation Index (BW MFI).
 Bill Williams indicators are very comprehensive such that they can be utilised by themselves exclusively.

 The simple answer is yes.
 But this entirely depends on you.
 Nonetheless, technical analysis can help you enhance your trading activities, no matter your trading style.

 Here is why you should use MT4 indicators for technical analysis:

 Technical analysis helps you to trade with the market, not against it.
 This helps you to properly apply trending strategies on trending markets, and range plays in sideways markets.

 Enter and exit trades in the market at optimal price points.
 In this way, you can take full advantage of developing opportunities in the market.

 Technical analysis is performed in the same manner in both rising and falling markets.

 Technical analysis is the most ideal for identifying the best short-term opportunities in the market.

+MT4 has a comprehensive list of mathematical indicators to help traders perform efficient technical analysis in the market.
+Want to try them out?
 Simply download the MT4 platform and sign up for a practice account.
 You can then try out the various indicators and indicator combinations as well as technical strategies on a risk-free demo account.